larseggert/i-d-toolchain/README.md

 * `docker run` executes a given command in a given docker container

-* `--pull always` makes sure that the latest published version of the docker image provided in this repo is used.
+* `--pull always` makes sure that the latest published version of the docker image provided in this repository is used.
 (This can be omitted, e.g., when running without Internet connectivity, but then `docker pull` should be occasionally run to update the image.)

 * `-v $(pwd):/id:delegated` mounts the current directory into the docker container at the `/id` mount point.
 The name of the `/id` mount point can be